KaiyangZhou/Dassl.pytorch/DATASETS.md

 python stl10.py $DATA/stl10
 ```

-This will create a folder named `stl10` under `$DATA`.
+This will create a folder named `stl10` under `$DATA` and extract the data into three folders, i.e. `train`, `test` and `unlabeled`.
+Then, download from http://ai.stanford.edu/~acoates/stl10/ the "Binary files" and extract it under `stl10`.

 The file structure will look like

 ```
 stl10/